lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab12.md

 ## Assignment

-In this assignment, you will complete the `binarySearch` methods and the `multiply` methods in the [starter code file](https://lgw2.github.io/teaching/csci132-fall-2022/labs/RecursiveAlgs.java).
+In this assignment, you will complete the `binarySearch` methods and the `recursiveMultiply` methods in the [starter code file](https://lgw2.github.io/teaching/csci132-fall-2022/labs/RecursiveAlgs.java).
 The `main` method of the starter code has some tests so that you can ensure that your implementations are correct.
 You do not need to modify the `main` method.